How to Write Well: Keep Your Readers Interested

 Knowing that, there is no point in using five-dollar words.
 Not many of your potential readers will know what they mean, and people reading for enjoyment do not like to be constantly sent to the dictionary to figure out what you are saying.
 Most won't bother; they'll just skim over unfamiliar words, and if there are too many of them, they'll simply stop reading your story.

-For example, If you say about a character, "He felt a heated effulgence spreading across his physiognomy," your readers will say, "HUH?
+For example, If you say about a character, "She felt a heated effulgence spreading across her physiognomy," your readers will say, "HUH?
 What the heck does that mean?"
-Instead use the simpler words and phrase, "He blushed," or, "He was embarrassed."
+Instead use the simpler words and phrases such as, "She blushed," or, "She was embarrassed."

 So, before you use any big words with lots of syllables to impress people, you need to be sure of the meaning, or you risk looking the fool.
 Saying something with fewer words is usually better, but that doesn't mean words understood only by university professors.